 At that time, the agency estimated that HIV incidence declined 18 percent between 2008 and 2014.
 This new estimate, therefore, represents a disappointing reduction in that hopeful figure.

-Prior to 2008, HIV incidence was essentially stable in the United States for the two decades since the beginning of the modern era of combination antiretroviral (ARV) treatment.
+Prior to 2008, HIV incidence was essentially stable in the United States for the decade following the beginning of the modern era of combination antiretroviral (ARV) treatment.

 The CDC has stated that the declining overall HIV rate seen in recent years is likely driven by a rising rate of full suppression of the virus among those living with HIV in the United States.
 The risk of transmission by people with HIV who maintain an undetectable viral load thanks to ARV treatment is effectively zero, according to the cumulative findings of multiple large studies.
 The CDC recently estimated that about half of those living with the virus had a fully suppressed viral load in 2014, and epidemic trends suggest that the figure has likely risen in the years since.